 If the deck structure is 2ft. or greater in height, setbacks must be met.
 A building permit is required for ALL elevated decks.
 If you are unsure about a specific project, contact our office.

 - What Zone is my property in?
 And what are the zoning regulations?

-Answer: Please contact the RDN Planning Department (250-390-4111) to discuss your zoning regulations.
-If you are inquiring about a property on Gabriola Island or in the District of Lantzville please contact the Planning authority for those jurisdictions.
+Answer: Please contact the RDN Planning Department (250-390-6510), askplanning [at] rdn.bc.ca to discuss your zoning regulations.
+If you are inquiring about a property on Gabriola Island please contact their Planning Department

 - I am working on a property with a watercourse.
 Are there any special requirements or regulations I need to follow?

 Answer: You must first complete the Riparian Areas Regulation Property Declaration form and if you are building within a Riparian Assessment Area you must have an assessment done on the property by a Qualified Environmental Professional (QEP).
 You may also be required to obtain a development permit.
 Please contact the planning department askplanning [at] rdn.bc.ca for specific information.

 Building Inspection Records